Nikki Haley says she'll vote for Trump, despite previously saying he's "not qualified" to be president

 Since the beginning of the year, Haley has called Trump "as unhinged" and "more unhinged than he ever was."
 During a February rally, Haley called Trump "not qualified to be the president of the United States," after he blasted Haley's deployed husband.

-"I will be voting for Trump," Haley said during Wednesday's speech at the Hudson Institute in Washington, D.C.
+"I will be voting for Trump," Haley said during Wednesday's event at the Hudson Institute in Washington, D.C.
 "Having said that, I stand by what I said in my suspension speech."

 In her speech suspending her campaign back in March, Haley said she has always supported the GOP nominee, but quoted former British prime minister Margaret Thatcher, who said, "Never just follow the crowd.
 Always make up your own mind."